St Michael's Maths Hub

 We shared how we use concrete apparatus such as counters to support the children’s understanding and had a go at addition and subtraction calculations.

 If you have any questions about what we did or would like to ask for support in other areas of maths, please see Mr McCurdy.

 As you know times tables are important known facts for children to know and help them with their learning across many different areas of maths.
 In line with the new curriculum, it is expected that children will be able to rapidly recall multiplication and corresponding division facts for particular tables by the end of that year.

-- By the end of Year 2, most children are expected to be able to do this for the 2x, 5x and 10x tables.
+- By the end of Year 2, most children are expected to be a

 In addition to this, to ensure children gain a deeper understanding in Maths we use a range of problem solving and reasoning activities.
 These include resources available from Abacus, the assessments that children complete and resources from the White Rose Maths Hub, Oxford Owl and our new resource STOPS.
 We believe that applying mathematical knowledge is vital and STOPs helps develop problem solving strategies.
 This is delivered weekly in school.